rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 1. Create a copy of the build folder with

-	`rsync -a ../coq-build path/to/example-build`
+	`rsync -a ../coq-build/ path/to/example-build`

+	(note trailing `/` after the first directory).
 This copies a template build folder that conveniently contains a `_CoqProject` file and the CN coq library `CN_Lib.v`.
 If the folder already excists, `rsync` just updates the files.
 2. Extract the lemmas with